vibhatha/mcp_research/mcp_intro/github_workflows/EPIC_UPDATE_README.md

 - **Date Filtering**: Filter updates by specific dates or date ranges
 - **Repository Support**: Works with both public and private repositories
 - **Comprehensive Validation**: Validates inputs and provides clear error messages
+- **LLM-Powered Summaries**: Generate human-readable summaries with issue links and Twitter-friendly content
+- **MCP Tools**: Available as MCP tools for integration with other systems

 ## Prerequisites